Ibuprofen Tablets (400mg & 600mg)

 There is also a suggested link between this medicine and miscarriages in early pregnancy.

-Paracetamol is the most commonly recommended drug to take for pain while pregnant.
+Paracetamol is the most commonly recommended pain relief medicine for pregnant women.

 This medicine is safe to take in the form of tablets or a skin gel while you are breastfeeding.